ptycho/ptypy/doc/rst/concept.rst

    >>> probe_ar.storageID = pr.ID
    >>> prview = View(P.probe,None,probe_ar)

-We construct exit wave View.
-This construction is shorter as we only change a few bits in the acces rule.
+We construct the exit wave View.
+This construction is shorter as we only change a few bits in the access rule.

 ::